Crane Song Ibis

 Crane Song Ibis Equaliser

-Crane Song Ibis is an analog equalizer that boldly takes equalization to a new level of musicality.
+Crane Song Ibis is an analogue equaliser that boldly takes equalisation to a new level of musicality.

 Crane Song Ibis Equaliser Details

-The Crane Song Ibis equalizer can do some very different things.
+The Crane Song Ibis equaliser can do some very different things.

 The filters are of a special type that provide a very clean and smooth sound.
-To add flexibility to the equalizer a color knob is included.
-The color knob on the Crane Song Ibis is an additive second / third harmonic distortion type of process, it can be applied to the full program or any one of the 4 bands.
+To add flexibility to the equaliser a colour knob is included.
+The colour knob on the Crane Song Ibis is an additive second / third harmonic distortion type of process, it can be applied to the full program or any one of the 4 bands.
 When doing a “cut” it will subtract the harmonic content.
-The Color Knob is not stepped on the standard version and is stepped on the mastering version.
+The Colour Knob is not stepped on the standard version and is stepped on the mastering version.

-The use of the color function on the Crane Song Ibis will allow you to change the equalizer from a very transparent sound to a colored sound.
+The use of the colour function on the Crane Song Ibis will allow you to change the equaliser from a very transparent sound to a coloured sound.
 Using it on the low frequencies, band 1, it will add warmth.
 On band 3 it will add presence and some nice upper midrange detail.
 On the high frequency band it will add air.

 Specifications